emilybache/SupermarketReceipt-Refactoring-Kata/README.md

 You don't have to worry about the HTML template - a designer will care of that - but we do need someone to keep duplication between the reports to a bare minimum.

+## Start with the refactoring

+If you would like to just do the refactoring part of this exercise, you can instead check out the 'with_tests' branch.
+Those tests have reasonably good coverage and should support most kinds of refactorings you'd like to do.